EvansAF/evansaf.github.io/index.md

 ## ActManifest
-A data collection tool for the FMCG industry A mobile app for marketing /field staff and a web portal backend for analysing and summarizing data, download csv file reports send summary reports via text message etc
+A data collection tool for the FMCG industry A mobile app for marketing /field staff and a web portal backend for analysing and summarizing data, download csv file reports send summary reports via text message etc.
 <!--
 ## Timesple [link](https://play.google.com/store/apps/details?id=com.brokershell.timesplemob&hl=en&gl=US )
 A times table game which helps youngsters practice multiplication ...also a family game and cuts across a broad age range